Richard-Ott/WeCode/readme.md

 rates for your basin in a pixel-by-pixel approach.
 The code also provides a set of modified Cronus Calc v2.1 functions to achieve this.

+## Which files to use and run
-Example input files are provided for all scripts, inlcuding test data that you can use to run the code.
+Example input files are provided for all scripts, including test data that you can use to run the code.
 Single nuclide measurement with an independent weathering rate:
 Test_Input_Single_Be.xlsx -> 10Be, Test_Input_Single_Cl.xlsx -> 36Cl
 Test_input_Paired.xlsx is for running the paired nuclide optimization

+## The difference modes to run

-- PairedCRN_denudation:
+* PairedCRN_denudation:
 Assuming you have a paired 10Be and 36Cl measurement and know your bedrock OR regolith chemistry (fraction of quartz, fraction of calcite, fraction of other insoluble minerals), you can calculate the "real denudation rate".
 The code uses an optimization algorithm to solve